alandefreitas/futures/docs/continuable_futures.md

 ## Non-continuable tasks

+Consider what happens when we launch a task with C++11 [std::async]:

+{{ code_snippet("future_types/continuable.cpp", "std_async") }}

 When we only need a single parallel task with future types, the main thread is allowed to wait or do some other work while the task is running.

 <div class="mermaid">
 sequenceDiagram